State your topic in one sentence. This helps you identify keywords/phrases that describe your topic.

 How many and what kind of sources are required?
-Knowing how many and what type of sources you need helps you choose a database and limit to the sources you need whether it be scholarly journals, books, newspapers, and/or statistics.
+Knowing how many and what type of sources you need helps you to choose a database and limit your results to only those types of sources you need whether it be scholarly journals, books, newspapers, and/or statistics.

 Aldridge, D. (2010).
 African American studies.
 In K. Lomotey (Ed.), Encyclopedia of African American education (pp. 24-29).
 SAGE Publications. https://doi.org/10.4135/9781412971966.n9

 Aldridge, D. P. (2008).
 Black/Africana studies in the United States.
 In C. B. Davies (Ed.), Encyclopedia of the African Diaspora: Origins, experiences, and culture (Vol. 1, pp. 195-198).
 ABC-CLIO.

 Butler, K. D. (2006).
 African diaspora.
 In C. A. Palmer (Ed.), Encyclopedia of African-American culture and history (2nd ed., Vol. 1, pp. 34-37).
 Macmillan Reference USA.

 Karenga, M. (2005).
 Black studies.
 In M. K. Asante & A. Mazama (Eds.), Encyclopedia of Black studies (pp. 148-151).
 SAGE Reference.

 Mars, P. (2013).
 African diaspora.
 In P. L. Mason (Ed.), Encyclopedia of race and racism (2nd ed., Vol. 1, pp. 57-61).
 Macmillan Reference USA